AriesLR/PakMaster/README.md

 ## Planned Features

-- IoStore Packing config presets.
+- ~~IoStore Packing config presets.~~

-- ~~Load Order Editor - if your input folder is set to something like a game's mod folder you could easily modify load orders via PakMaster.~~
-  - This is outside the scope of this project, maybe once I'm satisfied with the state of PakMaster I'll make something like that as a stanadlone app.
+  - It's been too long since starting this project to commit to new features right now.

 ## Known Issues

-- IoStore Mode Unpacking creates folders called "Engine" and "ZenTools" outside of the PakMaster folder - This is something to do with how ZenTools works, I'm looking into it.
+- ~~IoStore Mode Unpacking creates folders called "Engine" and "ZenTools" outside of the PakMaster folder - This is something to do with how ZenTools works, I'm looking into it.~~
+  - I think I solved this years ago and never updated this section.
+I'll give it some time before fully removing this.

 ## Installation